-We may evaluate RTB101 alone or in combination with everolimus or other drugs for the treatment of additional indications, such as heart failure with preserved ejection fraction, urinary tract infections, Huntington's disease, Parkinson's disease and Amyotrophic Lateral Sclerosis.
-We plan to initiate at least one Phase 2 proof of concept study in 2018.
+We may evaluate RTB101 alone or in combination with a rapalog, such as everolimus or sirolimus, or other drugs for the treatment of additional indications, such as Parkinson's disease, urinary tract infections, heart failure with preserved ejection fraction, Huntington's disease and amyotrophic lateral sclerosis.
+We plan to initiate a Phase 1b/2a clinical trial in the first quarter of 2019 for Parkinson's disease.
 We expect to select indications based on strong scientific rationale, preclinical or clinical data, unmet medical need and other relevant considerations.